iCMAB/OutreachMAB/README.md

 ### Modifying Configurations

-Configurations can be modified via the `config.json` file.
-These settings will act as defaults, and the below values can be overridden in the application itself:
+Bandit Algorithm Parameters and Restaurant Configurations can be modified via the `config.json` file.
+Config file is in the form of a json nested dictionary

 - Number of Frames to simulate
     - Defaults to `100`